How To Avoid Brand Cannibalization And Channel Conflict From Eating Into Your Revenue

 A deal registration can help ensure that each partner receives fair compensation for their efforts.

-Identify and address conflicts quickly: Addressing conflicts as soon as they arise can help avert them from escalating and causing more damage to the business.
+Addressing conflicts as soon as they arise can help avert them from escalating and causing more damage to the business.

-Be transparent: Being transparent with your channel partners can help build trust and prevent any suspicions of unfair treatment.
+Being transparent with your channel partners can help build trust and prevent any suspicions of unfair treatment.

-Foster collaboration: Encouraging collaboration between your channel partners can help stop conflict by fostering a sense of teamwork and shared goals.
+Encouraging collaboration between your channel partners can help stop conflict by fostering a sense of teamwork and shared goals.

 Also read: Deliver Human-Centered CX in a Tech-Powered World (eBook)